dzackgarza/Notes/Conferences/UCSD Algebraic Geometry Jan 2019/Friday.md

 Full resolution of a singularity "factors" through partial resolutions; breaks deformation space into components.

 Theme in algebraic geometry: have obstruction problem, add structure to make obstruction vanish.

+See phone picture for theorem about smoothness in deformation space.